 The Tort Claims Act, Chapter 258 of the General Laws, covers all other personal injury or property damage negligence claims that do not arise from roadway defects.
 If you believe that you have sustained personal injury or property damage due to the negligence of DCR or its employees, not including damages from a roadway defect (which is covered as described above), you may file a claim under the state Tort Claims Act.
 Examples of such negligence claims include: motor vehicle incidents involving a DCR vehicle; or an injury sustained at a DCR park or facility.
 Regardless of the alleged value of the claim, state law caps any settlement at $100,000.
 Prior to filing any lawsuit against the Commonwealth, you must follow the presentment requirements set forth in the section 4 of the Tort Claims Act, and must present your claim in writing within 2 years of the date of loss.
 Your written claim should include sufficient information to describe what happened, when, where, and what you seek in compensation, as well as your address and contact number.
 Supporting documents and photographs are useful in addressing your claim more quickly.
 Unlike Roadway Defect Claims, your claim cannot be presented directly to DCR, and must be presented in writing to either the Attorney General or:

-Matthew A. Beaton, Secretary
+Bethany A. Card, Secretary

 Executive Office of Energy and Environmental Affairs